KIMBA FRANCES KERNER

 Artist Statement

-“I consider my childhood to be the most influential period of my life and feel as if I have remained there, in wonder-filled stories and adventures.
-Fairy tales, sacred texts and pseudo-scientific treatises from around the world have fascinated me from my youth and I have continued to explore them throughout my artistic practice.
+“Childhood has to be the most influential period of my life, and perhaps I have remained there, in wonder-filled stories and adventures.
+Fairy tales, sacred texts, and pseudoscientific treatises from around the world have fascinated me since my youth, and they continue to inform my artistic practice.